 Although Depletion and Dissipation of property carry different meanings, in Minnesota divorce cases the terms are sometimes used synonymously by the Court.
 Dissipation is defined by Minnesota case law as “wasting or expending funds foolishly.”
 Volesky v.
 Volesky, 412 N.W.2d 750 (Minn.
 Ct.
 App.
 1987).
 Spouses have a fiduciary duty to one another during marriage.
 A Judge can make line item adjustments to the balance sheet and to the marital property division if a spouse has been found to have dissipated or depleted assets during a divorce.
 The issue of Dissipation and Depletion can also apply to the marital standard of living (especially if a spouse starts to spend excessively during the time leading up to a dissolution action, or just prior to commencement, in the hopes of creating an artificially high marital standard of living).
 Proper financial due diligence will provide the necessary data to either support or discredit such a claim during a divorce.
 Having an extramarital relationship, absent additional data, does not establish depletion of assets.
-Data doesn’t lie, but people sometimes do.

 The Discovery Process Is Used To Obtain Financial Data